ElinaFF/PICO/results.md

 This table gives the mean and standard deviation of multiple metrics of the models.

 Accuracy
-: The accuracy is the proportion of correctly predicted samples.
+: Proportion of correctly predicted samples.
 See scikit-learn’s documentation on [accuracy](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.accuracy_score.html#sklearn.metrics.accuracy_score)

 Balanced accuracy
 : takes into account the asymmetrical repartition of the samples through the classes.
 See scikit-learn’s documentation on [balanced accuracy](https://scikit-learn.org/stable/modules/model_evaluation.html#balanced-accuracy-score).